 - Energie - Energieversorgung

 Gesamtkosten (voraussichtlicher Betrag)

-The specific project pipelines proposed by the financial intermediaries will be assessed by the EIB; if the final beneficiaries are private companies not operating in the utilities sector and not having the status of a contracting entity, the projects will be considered as not being subject to EU rules on public procurement.
-However, if, after the project appraisal, the EIB were to conclude that the project pipeline is after all subject to EU public procurement legislation (i.e. Directive 2004/17/EC), then the Bank would require the financial intermediary to ensure that contracts for the implementation of the project have been/will be tendered in accordance with the relevant applicable EU procurement legislation (Directive 2004/17/EC and Directive 92/13/EEC), with publication of tender notices in the EU Official Journal, as and where required.
+The promoter is excluded from the provisions of Directive 2004/17/EC through the exemption in its Article 24 (e) as the project relates to collaborative research and development services where the benefits are shared between the stakeholders, thus not subject to EU rules on public procurement.
+However, if after the project appraisal, the EIB were to conclude that the promoter is after all subject to EU public procurement legislation (i.e. Directive 2004/17/EC), then the Bank would require the promoter to ensure that contracts for the implementation of the project have been/will be tendered in accordance with the relevant applicable EU procurement legislation (Directive 2004/17/EC and Directive 92/13/EEC), with publication of tender notices in the EU Official Journal, as and where required.

 Before financing approval by the Board of Directors, and before loan signature, projects are under appraisal and negotiation.
 The data provided on this page is therefore indicative and cannot be considered to represent official EIB policy (see also the Explanatory notes).